lucaschirruINAF/SRT-Documentation/antenna.rst

 Science done with SRT during its early-science run (2016) with the various hardware and software described below can be found here: `Science with SRT <http://www.srt.inaf.it/astronomers/science_srt/>`_.

-In the following sections, we outline information that is useful for observing with the SRT.
+In the following sections, we outline information that is useful for observing with the SRT in the current call for proposals (published September 14, 2018 with a deadline of October 9, 2018).
+We note that remote observing is not currently available for the Sardinia Radio Telescope; each proposing team will need to send at least one observer to the SRT to prepare the observing schedules and perform the observations on site.

 Antenna
 =======